vanhoefm/libwifi/docs/linux_tutorial.md

 all frames coming through the simulated Wi-fi interfaces (over all channels).
 Enable the interface by executing `ifconfig hwsim0 up` or similar.
 It's automatically in [monitor mode](#monitor-mode) but you cannot use it to [inject frames](injecting-frames).

-## Using real Wi-Fi interfaces

-Some general tips when using real Wi-Fi dongles:
-- You can inspect the output of `dmesg` to assure the kernel recognized the Wi-Fi network card
-- `ifconfig` will only show the current active network interfaces.
-Use `ifconfig -a` to show _all_ network interfaces.

 <a id="id-disable-wifi"></a>
 ## Disabling Wi-Fi in your network manager